 Corporations, Berle and Means, Economics, Economic History, Legal History, Marginalism, Coase, Modigliani-Miller Theorem, Efficient Market, Fisher Separation Theorem Corporations, Berle and Means, Economics, Economic History, Legal History, Marginalism, Coase, Modigliani-Miller Theorem, Efficient Market, Fisher Separation Theorem

 Hovenkamp, Herbert J., "Neoclassicism and the Separation of Ownership and Control" (2009).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1792.

 Business Organizations Law Commons, Corporate Finance Commons, Economic History Commons, Economic Theory Commons, Industrial Organization Commons, Law and Economics Commons, Legal History Commons, Securities Law Commons